shopware/frontends/.changeset/happy-pants-give.md

 "vue-demo-store": minor
 ---

-LInk back to the product page for line items inside the cart.
+Link back to the product page for line items inside the cart.